isuru89/oasis/README.md

 This is a full deployment with all the components as shown in [Architecture](#architecture-of-oasis).
 This provides out-of-the-box components which can be used by your applications.

-For testing purpose, a docker compose has been provided to up and running locally.
+For testing purpose, a docker compose setup has been provided to up and running locally.

 Kubernetes and AWS solution are still pending.

 ### Embedding Engine

 One of the important thing about Oasis is that you can embed the game engine inside your application.
-In this way, you have to pumping all your events and getting data/statistics out of Redis.
+In this way, you have to pump all your events and getting data/statistics out of Redis.

 Its very simple.